DasarathanSampath/thedatatalks.in/src/economics/reinvestment-deposit-scheme.md

 Click here for [Compound Interest Calculator](http://thedatatalks.in/custom/economics/compound-interest)
 Click here for [Recurring Deposit Calculator](http://thedatatalks.in/custom/economics/recurring-deposit)

-## Reinvestment - Explanation of the word:
+## Reinvestment - Explanation of the word

 The interest amount is calculated for every quarter and it is reinvested into the initial amount and compounded.

 (Note: Since all banks in India calculate compound interest quarterly, this document is created accordingly.)

-## The method of calculating compound interest:
+## The method of calculating compound interest

 1. First calculate the simple interest for three months.